Lighthouse Youth & Family Services

-Lighthouse Youth & Family Services serves 5,000 families and youth in crisis each year.
-The agency provides a continuum of care through services dedicated to meeting individual needs and providing the best services, including:
+Lighthouse Youth & Family Services serves 3,500 young people and families in crisis each year.
+The agency provides a wide range of services to meet the needs of youth ages 0-24 and their families.

-- Maintaining the area’s only 24-hour emergency shelter for teens.
+- Maintains Cincinnati’s only 24-hour emergency shelter for teens.

 - Offers behavioral health and mental health services in homes, the community, schools, and in our offices.

 - Provides residential treatment for youth ages 11-18.

 - Housing and case management for homeless young adults, ages 18-24.

 - Operates a Resource Center for homeless youth.
 The Center is open every day and offers a meal, showers, and access to computers and laundry facilities.

 - Has a street outreach team that searches Cincinnati for youth who are homeless.
 The team offers survival supplies and connection to services.